fenjiezhe/polynomialCongruences/README.md

-# Implementation of Coppersmith method
+# Implementation of the Coppersmith's method

 ## Algorithm 1(plain)
 **Input**: